-From setting up in a back garden in East London to now opening their 5th location, Yard Sale have got pizza down to a T. They’re a friendly, local, neighborhood haunt that’s made a name for themselves cooking up unpretentious, good value and above all tasty A.F pizza!
+From setting up in a back garden in East London to now opening their 5th location, Yard Sale have got pizza down to a T. They’re a friendly, local, neighbourhood haunt that’s made a name for themselves cooking up unpretentious, good value and above all tasty A.F pizza!
 They regularly collaborate with some of London’s best restaurants to bring you really unique pizzas you won’t find elsewhere.
-Be sure you order the marmite and garlic pizza bread.
+Be sure to order the marmite and garlic pizza bread.
 It’s like Britain meets Italy in one delicious bite.

 54 Blackstock Rd, London N4 2DW http://www.yardsalepizza.com/

 Price: £5 – £10

 Good for: When you’re in need of a really nice, easy place to eat without breaking the bank.

 Franco Manca was London’s first pizza place to bring trendy, cool and most importantly affordable pizza to the masses.
 The menu is small which emulates their unfussy nature and efficient vibe of the restaurant.
 I always think it feels like you’ve treated yourself to a nice restaurant without spending loads.
 Always a winner when you don’t know where to go but you want good food at an affordable price.